-If you are stuck with day to day depression and challenge, this self-help book is great.
+If you are stuck with day-to-day depression and challenges, this self-help book is great.
 During teenage, many hormonal changes take inside your body, mind, and emotions.
 It is normal to age like this.
 This workbook provides the resources to develop a positive self-image.

 2. When the Body Says No: The Cost of Hidden Stress